 One evening, she and a friend were crossing the street at an intersection when a young Russian couple, in a hurry to pick up their son from daycare, were in a car waiting impatiently behind a driver turning left.
 The light changed, the left-turner turned, and – just like just about every driver in the world – the young Russian husband burst through the light, now red.
-Unfortunately, he collided with my daughter, who went up on the hood of the car, and then slid to the ground.
+Unfortunately, he collided with my daughter, who went up on the hood of his car and then slid to the ground.
 At some point in Leslie’s unplanned flight, her leg was broken.

 The driver and his wife were distraught at what their negligence had caused, and they bundled my daughter into the back seat of the car and drove her to an emergency unit.
 The next day, Leslie’s Russian friends visited her in the hospital, and during all of the talk about the accident, someone asked Leslie whether she had filed a police report.
 My daughter already knew from the State Department that she would have come back to the United States for treatment, American confidence in Russian medicine not being that high.
 So Leslie told her Russian friends it was just an accident, and thus there would be no point filing a report with the Primorsky Krai Directorate for Internal Affairs (you may know them as Управления МВД России по Приморскому краю).
-After all, a Russian hospital stay cost about $40.00 a night.
-Leslie reasonably figured that no Russian auto insurance company would have the stomach for what turned out to be a measly $20,000 in American medical bills.
+After all, a Russian hospital stay costs about $40.00 a night.
+Leslie reasonably figured that no Russian auto insurance company would have the stomach for what turned out to be a measly $50,000 in American medical bills.

 So what was the point in filing a police report, Leslie wondered.
 But her Russian friends were appalled.
 She did not intend to demand prosecution of the driver?
 “But, but… ” one of them sputtered, “he must be punished!”